jan-hofmeier/wafel_unlimit_mlc/README.md

 One way to install a larger MLC media on your Wii U would be to replace the 8GB / 32GB eMMC with a micro SD card.
 To make the replacement more convieneint I recommend Voultars [Wii-U NAND-AID - eMMC Recovery and Replacement Interposer](https://gbatemp.net/threads/wii-u-nand-aid-emmc-recovery-and-replacement-interposer-public-test.630798/)

+## How to use

+Put the wafel_unlimit_mlc.ipx together with wafel_core.ipx from stroopwafel in /wiiu/ios_plugins on your sdcard

 ## Building

 ```bash